intuiface/NexmosphereIA/README.md

 ![Nexmosphere Default Design Accelerator](Screenshots/Nexmosphere-DA.jpg "width:350px")

-For more information about Nexmosphere and this interface asset, the online article about [using Nexmosphere within Intuiface](https://support.intuiface.com/hc/en-us/articles/360009681439) within the Intuiface Help Center.
+For more information about Nexmosphere and this interface asset, see the online article about [using Nexmosphere within Intuiface](https://support.intuiface.com/hc/en-us/articles/360009681439) within the [Intuiface Help Center](https://support.intuiface.com/hc/en-us).

 # How to use the Nexmosphere Interface Asset?